-- Take the physical copy of a newspaper for bank exams (recommended: The Hindu, Indian Express, or Economic Times) and a pen
+- Take the physical copy of a newspaper for bank exams (rec.
+The Hindu, Indian Express, or Economic Times) and a pen

 - Go through the newspaper with the pen in your hand and highlight every newspaper article that belongs to one (or more) of the following categories: